MetaMask/metamask-docs/snaps/tutorials/gas-estimation.md

     `0.1.0`, increase it to `0.2.0`).

 2. From the command line, run `yarn start`.
-    On the Terminal, at the bottom of the message log, you will see the browser url address:
+    In the terminal, at the bottom of the message log, you see the browser URL:

     ```bash
     You can now view site in the browser.